jwplayer/applicaster-docs/language.md

 - the regions variant of the operating system, e.g `lang:en-US`
 - the regions variant of the operating system, e.g `lang:all`

 ### Alternative 2 Parameter based
 <img align="right" src="./img/language-selection.png" width="300">
-Applicaster will filter the feed/playlist on field `language`
+Applicaster will filter the feed/playlist on custom field `language`
-- the base language the operating system, e.g `lang:en`
+- the base language the operating system, e.g `en`
-- the regions variant of the operating system, e.g `lang:en-US`
+- the regions variant of the operating system, e.g `en-US`
-- the regions variant of the operating system, e.g `lang:all`
+- the regions variant of the operating system, e.g `all`

 Note:
-- Benefits of parameters: we can use a lookup field of possible valuales
+- Benefits of parameters: we can use a lookup field of possible values
 - This is different from the GEO solution.
 However we want to move to the [JW native geo solution](https://support.jwplayer.com/articles/set-geoblocking-rules-for-videos) in Q4

 Todo: check language codes and formatting
 - Roku: ISO 639-2 Code and `_` as divider.
 E.g. `en_US`
-- Apple: ISO 639-2 Code and `_` as divider.
+- Apple: ISO 639-2 Code and `-` as divider.
 E.g. `en-US`
 - Android: ...